 Rainwater fittings

 Repair category 1

 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.

 Main walls

 Repair category 2

+Notes Open joints to stonework.

-Notes Cracked and roughcast and render.
+Cracked render.

 Windows, external doors and joinery

 Repair category 2

 Notes Failed sealed units.
+A precautionary check of all windows and doors is always recommended prior to purchase.